Urge (film): Plot

 Jason later heads to a diner as he cannot be affected by Urge.
 While he sits down in a booth, the Man joins him.
 Jason claims that the Man is responsible for the chaos on the island caused by Urge, but the Man replies that he cannot be held accountable for other people taking drugs.
 He also reminds Jason that he tells every person who takes the drug that they are only allowed to use the drug once in their life.
 At that moment, Jason is distracted by a girl at the counter and when he looks back into his booth, the Man has vanished without a trace.
 Upon leaving the diner, Jason witnesses a man deliberately jumping in front of a truck in an apparent suicide attempt.
 Jason rushes him to a hospital where he realizes the true extent of the drug, dozens of people are brought in because of wounds caused under Urge influence.
 One man shoots a police officer at the hospital for no apparent reason in front of Jason, who flees the hospital.
 Urge eventually results in the entire island running amok while each person fulfils their deepest desires.

-Eventually, Jason and his last living friend, Joey, escape the island via boat.
+Eventually, Jason and his last living friend, Joey, escape the island via boat, the name of which is Meggido, a clear reference to Armaggedon.
 Exhausted, both fall asleep immediately after boarding the ship.
 When Jason wakes up again, he finds the ship taken over by the Man and his cronies, including the Red Bastard.
 Jason disarms one of the men and heads upstairs where he confronts the Man at gunpoint.
 Jason demands to know why the Man plans to kill every person on the island, only for the Man to reply that he did not even lift a finger.
 Outraged, Jason demands to know whether the Man intends to play God and to smite the weak, only for the man to reveal that he is God and that Jason will be the one to do the smiting.
 He claims that Jason will bring Urge to the mainland to eradicate humanity, a flawed creation, for good but Jason refuses.
 Furious, the Man shows Jason an apocalyptic vision of the future.
 Once Jason snaps out of the vision, the Man has once again disappeared without a trace.
 Jason returns downstairs and sits next to Joey, with the Man's cronies having vanished.
 The film ends with the boat headed towards the mainland.
 The back of the boat can be seen with two covered shipping containers that are pulsating and glowing with the same purple color as vials of the Urge drug, suggesting that significant quantities of the drug are being transported to the mainland.